home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 ## Description
 Verify *Sensors.py* can properly access sensor data from a web server, convert units and display the results correctly.
 ## Test Tools and Dependencies
-For this test, we are begining with the following tools installed:
+For this test, we are beginning with the following tools installed:
 * Linux Text Editor (Or Similar Code Editing Tool)
 * Linux Command Line